What is the Google Disavow Tool?

 What has changed in the Disavow Tool

-The Google Disavow Tool was a feature of Google Webmaster Tools and is now included in the Google Search Console integrated.
+The Google Disavow Tool was a function of the Google Webmaster tools and is now integrated into the Google Search Console integrated.
 With the November 2020 update, the user interface of the Disavow tool was changed, but the principle and functionality remained the same.

 The Disavow tool is not a 100% guarantee that the Ranking of your website improves as soon as you remove all bad Backlinks "disavowed".
 However, it is a way to protect yourself from link penalties or unexpected manual actions when a website's linking practices seem suspicious.

 And the question that many website owners worry about.
 If someone puts your website on the disavow file list, it will not negatively affect the Ranking of your website.
 The Disavow file simply instructs the algorithms to ignore links pointing to a website.
 As for collecting data from the Disavow tool to find spam websites and penalize them, Google representatives assure that they do not do that.

 Typical errors when using Google Disavow

 - Incomplete disavow file: One of the most common mistakes in the invalidation of Backlinks by means of Google Disavow is not to remove all harmful Backlinks to be listed in the disavow file.
 It is important to make sure that all malicious Backlinks are included to ensure that they are excluded from Google's evaluation of the website.

 - Too fast removal of Backlinks: Another mistake is to be too quick Backlinks to remove without first checking them thoroughly.
 It is important to make sure that the items to be removed are Backlinks are actually harmful before you include them in the disavow file, to make sure you don't accidentally disavow valuable Backlinks removed.

 - Use of wildcards: Another mistake when using Google Disavow is the use of wildcards (*) to remove entire domains or directories.
 Google recommends, Backlinks on an individual level instead of blocking entire domains or directories.